 A host travel agency is a travel organization that employs remote travel agents.
 Think of it as a parent (the host agency) with many grown-up kids (the independent travel agents).
-The kids have moved out and mainly live on their own, choosing where and when to they go to work, when they go to social gatherings, etc..
+The kids have moved out and mainly live on their own, choosing where and when they go to work, when they go to social gatherings, etc..
 The decisions of the kids are independent of the decisions of the parent.
-However, the grown-up kids still reach out to their parent, whether it is for a referral, a personal connection to a company or simply guidance on how to cook their grandma's casserole.
-And, at the end of the day almost everyone knows whose child the grown-up kid is.
+However, the grown-up kids still reach out to their parents, whether it is for a referral, a personal connection to a company, or simply guidance on how to cook their grandma's casserole.
+And, at the end of the day, almost everyone knows whose child the grown-up kid is.

 This dynamic is quite representative of that between a host agency and its independent agents.
 Independent agents choose when they want to sell travel services and to whom; they work remotely and their actions are completely independent of the host travel agency.
-However, the host agency gives them the necessary foundation and guidance in making such sales (e.g. contracts with established tour vendors, various trainings, advice on specific cases, etc.).
+However, the host agency gives them the necessary foundation and guidance in making such sales (e.g. contracts with established tour vendors, various pieces of training, advice on specific cases, etc.).
 And, the independent travel agent always operates under the brand of the host agency in order to exhibit themselves as a credible member of the industry.